-4 Inside Higher Ed, Risks and Rewards as Higher Ed Invests in an Al Future, September 5, 2023.
+2 Inside Higher Ed, Risks and Rewards as Higher Ed Invests in an Al Future, September 5, 2023.

-Examples of how college and university administrative teams might leverage AI moving forward include:
+Examples of how NFP administrative teams might leverage Al moving forward include:

-- Filtering and combining data sets, e.g., transactions and payment methods, to identify trends. - Further automating processes such as payroll, purchasing, and related user-support systems. - Combing through large swaths of public data that provide market insights and competitive intelligence to support marketing, admissions, fundraising, and other strategies. - Analyzing anomalies to control budget variances, spot fraud, and facilitate internal audits. - Developing dynamic budgeting and forecasting models to sensitize projections for any number of internal and external variables.
+- Filtering and combining data sets, e.g., transactions and payment methods, to identify trends. - Further automating processes such as payroll, purchasing, and related user-support systems. - Combing through large swaths of public data that provide market insights and competitive intelligence to support marketing, fundraising, and mission-based strategies. - Analyzing anomalies to control budget variances, spot fraud, and facilitate internal audits. - Developing dynamic budgeting and forecasting models to sensitize projections for any number of internal and external variables.

-As noted in the KPMG On the 2024 Board Agenda, oversight of generative Al should be a priority for boards in 2024, including how to oversee generative Al at the full-board and committee levels.
+As noted in KPMG's On the 2024 Board Agenda, oversight of generative Al should be a priority for boards in 2024, including how to oversee generative Al at the full-board and committee levels.
 Handing over decision-making to a machine is no small undertaking.
 Any number of issues-from biased data to algorithmic errors-can result in the technology making mistakes that can affect an entity's analysis, revenue, forecasts, or even its reputation.
 But for leaders who make the effort to put the right controls in place around Al, the benefits can outweigh the risks.

-The audit committee may end up overseeing the institution's compliance with the patchwork of differing laws and regulations currently governing generative AI, as well as the development and maintenance of related policies and internal controls.
-Some audit committees may have broader oversight responsibilities for generative AI, including overseeing various aspects of the entity's governance structure for the development and use of the technology.
-How and when is a generative AI system or model-including a third-party model-developed and deployed, and who makes that decision?
+The audit committee may end up overseeing the organization's compliance with the patchwork of differing laws and regulations currently governing generative Al. as well as the development and maintenance of related policies and internal controls.
+Some audit committees may have broader oversight responsibilities for generative Al, including overseeing various aspects of the NFP's governance structure for the development and use of the technology.
+How and when is a generative AI system or model including a third-party model-developed and deployed, and who makes that decision?
 What generative AI risk management framework is used?
-Does the institution have the necessary generative Al-related talent and resources?
-How do we ensure our adoption of Al is ethically responsible and aligned with the institution's culture?
+Does the organization have the necessary generative Al-related talent and resources?
+How do we ensure our adoption of AI is ethically responsible and aligned with the organization's culture?
 Do we have clear Al governance and Al security policies?
 Have we determined how those should link to our data governance and cybersecurity programs?